By Jacob Silverman

 A case can be filed in federal court because of a “diversity of citizenship” of the parties involved, meaning that the case involves citizens of different states.
 Only cases involving more than $75,000 can be filed in federal court, and any diversity jurisdiction case can also be brought in a state court.

 Personal jurisdiction is the question of whether a court has authority over an individual or business entity.
 For example, a court in Vermont cannot make a California resident come to Vermont to defend a lawsuit if he’s never had contact with that state — either by going to that state, having contact with someone in that state, selling something to a Vermont resident, etc. Similarly, foreigners can’t be made to come to U.S. courts unless the foreigner has had contacts with people in the U.S. relating to the case.

-Generally, corporations are treated like individuals in federal and state courts.
+Generally, corporations are treated as individuals in federal and state courts.
 They can sue and be sued.
-For the purposes of diversity jurisdiction, there are also rules that determine of which state a corporation is a “citizen.”
+For diversity jurisdiction, some rules determine which state a corporation is a “citizen.”

 Now that we’ve gone over some of the basics of federal courts and judges, let’s look at the different types of courts, starting with the most important of them all, the Supreme Court of the United States.